In this Agreement, the following words are defined:

 1. The Supplier shall provide the Services to the Customer on the terms and conditions of this Agreement from the Effective Date and as set out in this agreement and in the following clauses:

 a.
-The service provided will be an executive transport service, carried out in executive saloons and executive people carriers/MPVs.
+The service provided will be an executive transport service, carried out in executive saloons and executive people carriers/MPVs, unless communicated to you otherwise.

 b.
 Drivers will always be smartly presented when performing the services.